 Type 2 Inflammation in Asthma: New Understandings and New Treatment Options

-This educational activity is sponsored by Postgraduate Healthcare Education, LLC (PHE) and supported by an educational grant from Genzyme Corporation, Inc.
+This educational activity is sponsored by Postgraduate Healthcare Education, LLC (PHE) and supported by an educational grant from Sanofi Genzyme and Regeneron Pharmaceuticals.

 Dennis M. Williams, PharmD, BCPS, AE-C

 Associate Professor and Vice Chair for Professional Education and Practice

 University of North Carolina, Eshelman School of Pharmacy

 Chapel Hill, NC

 Dr. Williams reports that his spouse is an employee of GlaxoSmithKline and owns stock in that company.

 The clinical reviewer, Matthew Casciano, PharmD, has no actual or potential conflict of interest in relation to this program.